data-on-k8s-book/outline/README.md

 *   The Data Gateway pattern - Data as a Service
     *   Case study: Stargate

-## Chapter 7: The Cloud Native Database
+## Chapter 7: The Kubernetes Native Database
 *   Takeaway: The emerging generation of databases will be based on new architectures in order to truly maximize the benefits of the cloud.
-*   Separation of compute and storage
+*   Why a Kubernetes Native Approach is Needed
-*   Applying Serverless Principles
+*   Hybrid data access at scale with TiDB
-*   A Maturity Model for Cloud Native Databases
+*   Serverless Cassandra with DataStax AstraDB
-*   Case Study: TBD
+*   What to look for in a Kubernetes Native Database

 ## Chapter 8: Streaming Data on Kubernetes
 Takeaway: Messaging and streaming technologies are an important complementary technology to databases on Kubernetes for moving data